MistyCommunity/Documentation/src/content/apis/api-reference/all-functions.md

 **Important!** Make sure to use `SlamStartStreaming` to open the data stream from Misty's depth sensor before using this command, and use `SlamStopStreaming` to close the data stream after using this command.

 Arguments
-- Base64 (boolean) - True or False.
-Sending a request with `true` returns the image data as a downloadable Base64 string, while sending a request of `false` displays the photo immediately after it is taken. **Note:** Images generated by this command are not saved in Misty's memory.
+- Base64 (boolean) - Sending a request with `true` returns the image data as a downloadable Base64 string, while sending a request with `false` displays the photo immediately after it is taken. **Note:** Images generated by this command are not saved in Misty's memory.
 To save an image to your robot for later use, pass `true` for Base64 to obtain the image data, download the image file, then call `SaveImageAssetToRobot` to upload and save the image to Misty.

 Returns
 - Result (object) -  An object containing image data and meta information.
 This object is only sent if you pass `true` for `Base64`.